amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 ### Slot Types

-Similarly to intent classes, the logic for parsing a property from a slot value is defined by the implementation of a `SlotPropertyReader`:
+Similar to intent classes, the logic for parsing a property from a slot value is defined by the implementation of a `SlotPropertyReader`:

 ```java
 public interface SlotPropertyReader<T> {